jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Rule execution order:
     - For inbound traffic, Azure processes the rules in a network security group associated to a subnet first, if there's one, and then the rules in a network security group associated to the network interface, if there's one.
 This includes intra-subnet traffic as well.
     - For outbound traffic, Azure processes the rules in a network security group associated to a network interface first, if there's one, and then the rules in a network security group associated to the subnet, if there's one.
 This includes intra-subnet traffic as well.
+  - The recommended method to manage network security through NSGs is to use NSGs assigned at the subnet level whenever possible.
+NSGs should be assigned directly to VMs only as necessary to handle exceptions.
+You cannot assign an NSG to a VNet.
   - Application Security Group
     - Separate service that acts as a container of VMs
     - To associate VMs you have to select the VM and then go to networking...Select tab: Configure the application security groups
     - When creating the rule you can use the ASG as either the destination or source
+    - Any NICs that are assigned to an ASG must exist on the same virtual network (VNET) to which the first network interface was assigned.
+    - All network interfaces for both the source and destination application security groups need to exist in the same virtual network.
+  - Each subnet can have zero, or one, associated network security groups.
+  - Each network interface that exists in a subnet can have zero, or one, associated network security groups.
 - Azure DNS
   - A Domain Name System (DNS) hosting service that provides name resolution
   - Implemented Using: